plexil-group/plexil_docs/GettingStarted/Installation.rst

 git
 ~~~

-|PLEXIL| source code may be checked out from the git repository on
+|PLEXIL| source code may be checked out from the repository on
-Sourceforge.
+GitHub.

 The following command will get the latest stable version of the source
 code (currently the ``releases/plexil-4`` branch):